Private Beta Access

 Private Beta Portal

 Your private beta dashboard for accessing the Tide Trader ecosystem.
-Choose Tide Trader for overnight reports, Wave Trader for intraday reports, Horizon for big-board leadership review, Trident for crypto flow, Forge for precious-metals structure, or open the shared support pages below.
+Choose Tide for overnight reports, Wave for intraday reports, Horizon for big-board leadership review, Surf for its options family, Trident for crypto flow, Forge for metals, uranium, and lithium structure, or open the shared support pages below.

 Like the tide, this branch is built around one next-day cycle.
 It is optimized for overnight continuation-style setups with live report access and archived report review.